-When initiated, this will allow the user to copy manually Battery-Backed RAM contents on to the onboard flash memory of the OCS.
+When initiated, this will allow the user to manually copy battery-backed RAM contents on to the onboard flash memory of the OCS.
 This will have the effect of backing up all the registers and controller settings (Network ID, etc.) that would otherwise be lost due to a battery failure. %SR164.4 is set to the value of 1 when backup operation is performed.